- Getting Started

 Seller agrees to provide evidence of compliance with these requirements before this Agreement becomes effective and any other time upon reasonable request of the University.
 In the event EIT provided under this Agreement does not fully conform to the to the standards set forth above, Seller will promptly advise University in writing of the nonconformance and provide detailed information regarding the plans to achieve conformance, including but not limited to an intended timeline.
 Seller agrees to promptly respond to and resolve any complaint regarding accessibility of its products or services.
 Failure to comply with these accessibility standards shall constitute a breach of this Agreement.

 Where EIT is not fully accessible, an analysis will be conducted by Procurement initially and then the Accessibility Review Committee (ARC) if necessary.
 The analysis will include a determination as to the level of accessibility as well as how it can be provided to all in an equally effective and integrated manner.

 Ask Vendor Questions

-Some of the questions the purchaser, Purchasing Agent or ARC may ask include:
+Some of the questions the purchaser, Procurement Agent, or ARC may ask include: